 Many students who are studying, working, or traveling abroad appoint a trusted person to take care of their personal, business, and financial affairs while they are out of the country.
 The Learning Abroad Center recommends that all students, especially financial aid students, arrange for a Power of Attorney.
 Some instances when a Power of Attorney may be necessary are:

 Granting a Power of Attorney is a legal process that involves the drafting of a document which assigns to another person the power to act as your legal representative (Attorney in Fact) in specific situations.
 There are two ways to go about assigning Power of Attorney.
 The first is to make an appointment with an attorney or other type of legal service to draft a Power of Attorney document.
 This may require a fee which will cover advice on the legal implications of assigning Power of Attorney, the drafting of a Power of Attorney document, and the notarizing of that document.
-If you are a University of Minnesota–Twin Cities student, the University Student Legal Services (USLS) usually does not charge.
+If you are a University of Minnesota–Twin Cities student, the Student Legal Service (SLS) does not charge.
 If you are a student from another college, check with your home institution to find out if you have legal services available to you.

 The second approach does not require a lawyer’s assistance and involves purchasing a generic Power of Attorney form from an office supply store, filling it out yourself, and then having your signature(s) notarized.

 Since granting Power of Attorney is a legal process with serious implications, the Learning Abroad Center strongly recommends that you seek legal advice before drafting a Power of Attorney document.
 Note: If someone is currently taking care of your financial paperwork, this does not mean they have Power of Attorney.
 It may only be granted by completing the legal document with a notarized signature.